Standard Tire Balance and Rotate with Visual Brake Friction Inspection starts at $49.97.

-Tires are simply the wearable and therefore replaceable part of the tire/wheel assembly.
+Tires are simply the most wearable and therefore replaceable part of the tire/wheel assembly.
 Although many different types of designs have been used since the dawn of the automobile, the radial tire has virtually replaced all other varieties.
-Radial tires, by far, deliver better safety and handling, fuel economy, steering, traction and cornering.
+Radial tires, by far, deliver better safety and handling, fuel economy, steering, traction, and cornering.
 The typical radial tire consists of a bead, a casing, belts, and tread.
 Today, nearly all tires have belts made from steel.
 Radial tires also last much longer than any previous design.
 Although driving habits and tire care play a key role in tire life, radial tires may last as long as 100,000 miles.
 Virtually all of today’s tires used on automobiles, and many used on light trucks, have a tubeless design.
 This means there is not a separate balloon-like tube inside the tire, as was the case with older designs.

-Tires serve as the wearable part of the overall tire/wheel assembly, but they also play a large role in vehicle safety.
+Tires serve as the most wearable part of the overall tire/wheel assembly, but they also play a large role in vehicle safety.
 Today’s tires must provide good traction under a wide range of driving and road conditions while providing long tread wear.

 Check tire pressure frequently.
-Also inspect the tires for abnormal tread wear and cuts and bruises along the sidewall.
+Also, inspect the tires for abnormal tread wear and cuts and bruises along the sidewall.
 Rotate and balance the tires on a regular basis.
 If your car has a flat, have the tire professionally repaired.
 Since most flats are caused by damage to the tire, such as a puncture, anything less than quality repairs can affect the integrity of the tire.
 The best way to repair a tire is to have it removed from the rim, the inside inspected and corrective measures taken.
 The quick plug, done from the outside, is no longer recommended by the tire industry.
 According to experts, the plug repair could fail which invites blowouts.
 Install only the recommended size tires for your vehicle when replacing them.
 Installing the incorrect tires can result in contact with body panels or steering and suspension parts.
 The wrong tires can also affect speedometer readings and engine/transmission control.
-See the section of our web site for money saving coupons.
+See the “Coupons” section of our website for money-saving coupons.

 Tire Tread Depth

-There are several simple ways to check tire tread depth.
+There are several simple ways to check your tire tread depth.
 The first way is to measure tread depth with a tread depth gauge.
 The second method involves the use of a penny inserted into the grooves of the tread.
 Tire wear bars are also used on today’s tires as a hands-off visual indication that a tire needs replacement.

 Regular tread depth checks are important to ensure that your vehicle’s tires are safe.
 Excessive wear can result in a loss of traction, especially on wet and slippery roads.
-Tires are regular wear items and staying on top of their condition not only ensures your safety, but also gives you the opportunity to plan ahead and budget for inevitable tire replacement.
+Tires are regular wear items and staying on top of their condition not only ensures your safety but also gives you the opportunity to plan ahead and budget for inevitable tire replacement.

-When using a tread depth gauge, tires need to have at least 1/16-in. of tread or more (this is the minimum amount of tread allowed by law).
+When using a tread depth gauge, tires need to have at least 1/16-inch of tread or more (this is the minimum amount of tread allowed by law).
 By using a penny as a quick reference, insert the penny into the tread groove with Lincoln’s face showing, but with his head upside-down.
 If you are able to see all of Lincoln’s head, the tire needs replacement.
 If you see a wear bar across the width of the tread while facing it, it’s time to replace the tire.
 Generally, it’s best to replace tires in sets of four.
 If your car’s tires show signs of abnormal or unequal wear, have this looked into by a professional technician.
 Excessive wear on both outer edges generally indicates under-inflation.
 Excessive wear in the center of the tread generally indicates over-inflation.
 Cupping or dipping of certain tread sections may indicate worn suspension parts or a wheel balance problem.
-Saw-toothed or feathered tread edges may indicate wheel misalignment.
+Saw-toothed or feathered-tread edges may indicate wheel misalignment.
 If your car needs alignment or suspension work, have it done before you drive off with a new set of tires.
 Taking a “big picture” approach to protecting your tire investment will reap many rewards for miles to come.

 Proper tire inflation pressure is the specified air pressure given by a carmaker for a certain tire on a specific vehicle.
 This pressure specification should not be confused with a tire’s maximum pressure, which is usually listed on the tire’s sidewall.
 Some vehicles may specify different pressures for the front tires and the rear tires.